okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### Rate Limits dashboard includes API Token data

 The Rate Limits dashboard now includes API Token data on the Rate limit usage over time graph.
-You can select to view bar graph data from API tokens or by IP address to review any spike in traffic.
+You can view bar graph data from API tokens or by IP address to review any spike in traffic.
 See [bar graph](/docs/reference/rl-dashboard/#bar-graph) and [API rate limits by token](/docs/reference/rate-limits/#api-rate-limits-by-token). <!-- OKTA-498252 -->

 #### Telephony Inline Hook is LGA in Production